-1. To provide vehicular access to lots.
+To provide vehicular access to lots.
+1.

-1. New driveways or driveway relocation.
+New driveways or driveway relocation.
+1.

-- 1. Driveways may provide access for up to 2 dwelling units or 1 - 2.
-Residential Companion uses may share a driveway with the primary dwelling unit. - 3.
-Abutting lots may share a driveway subject to the conditions of item 1 above. - 4.
-Driveways may pass through required front, side, and rear setbacks to access permitted parking locations. - 5.
-One driveway is permitted per building or virtual lot. - 6.
+- 1. Driveways must comply with the Roads, Driveways and Entrances Ordinance of Newcastle. - 2.
+Driveways may provide access for up to 2 dwelling units or 1 commercial unit. - 3.
+Residential Companion uses may share a driveway with the primary dwelling unit. - 4.
+Abutting lots may share a driveway subject to the conditions of item 1 above. - 5.
+Driveways may pass through required front, side, and rear setbacks to access permitted parking locations. - 6.
+One driveway is permitted per building or virtual lot. - 7.
 In D1 and D2 more than 1 driveway per lot is permitted.